What Is A Guest House? [Traveler’s Guide, FAQ]

 Yes, most guest houses offer private bedrooms.
 Some also provide dorm bed options (within a shared room) and some offer exclusive and/or upscale rooms (villa-style suites).
 Depending on the property, guests who book a private room may still share other spaces (such as the kitchen and other common areas).

-*For today’s deals on guest houses in your destination, click here.
+*Agoda.com sells quality, discounted guest house rooms (UP TO $50 OFF!).
+To see today’s deals on guest houses in any destination, click here.

 Why Are Guest Houses So Cheap?

 If you’re accustomed to mid to upper-tier hotels, the nightly rate of a guest house may surprise you.
 Hotels usually have greater overhead (they employ full-time staff and often operate in commercial rental spaces), while guest houses typically have fewer amenities and lower expenses.
-Also, guest houses are often owned by a host family - particularly in rural destinations where the local population is older on average.
+Also, guest houses are often family-owned, particularly in rural destinations where the local population is older on average.
 To see today’s deals on guest houses in any destination, click here.

 How Much Does A Guest House Typically Cost?